User Manual – Durst

 Error Message for Missing Reference

-When creating an Automation Job using a Production Configuration that includes Automation Variables, an error message will be displayed if the content of the referenced Automation Variable cannot be found.
+If an Automation Job is created using a Production Configuration that includes Automation Variables, an error message will be displayed if the referenced Automation Variable cannot be resolved or its content cannot be found.

 1.4.
 New User Interface